How to Eliminate Air Conditioner Odors

 While summer is a fun time to enjoy the sun and barbecues, a musty or smelly air conditioner in your home can put a damper on the season.
 If your AC unit has developed a harsh stench, it's important to get to the root of the problem.
 Here are the steps you should take to have your home smelling as good as new.

-As with all repairs, safety is the first priority, so power off and unplug the air conditioner.
+As with all repairs, safety is the first priority.
+Make sure the power is off and the air conditioner is unplugged.

 Filters should be changed every 30 to 60 days, depending whether you have pets, allergies or a naturally damp home.
-Clean the filter by removing the mesh filter and front grill of the unit and washing them with the bleach solution to kill odor-causing bacteria.
+Remove the mesh filter and front grill of the unit and wash them with a solution made of one part bleach and three parts water to kill odor-causing bacteria.

 If the drainage system gets clogged with dirt particles, water can build up in the drip tray.
 In humid climates or when the unit is running constantly, this water may not evaporate and will begin to develop odor-causing bacteria and mold.
 Clear the drainage holes, flush the drain line with bleach solution, and use this same solution to clean and disinfect the tray.

 Step 5: Run the Air Conditioner on High